BlueMagnificent/AssetCache/readme.md

 # AssetCache
 An asset cache/manager developed primarily for use with [Three.js](https://threejs.org/) asset loaders.
+AssetCache helps you load all your assets at once, cache them, and then retrieve them individually when needed.

 ## Installation